Portal:Bahrain

 Location on the world map

 Bahrain, officially the Kingdom of Bahrain, is an island country in West Asia.
-Situated in the middle of the Persian Gulf, it comprises a small archipelago of 33 natural islands and an additional 50 artificial islands, centred on Bahrain Island, which makes up around 80 percent of the country's landmass.
+Situated near the western shore of the Persian Gulf and latitudinally about two-thirds the shore's length from the north, the country comprises a small archipelago of 33 natural islands and an additional 50 artificial islands, centered on Bahrain Island, which makes up around 80 percent of the country's landmass.
 Bahrain is situated between Qatar and the northeastern coast of Saudi Arabia, to which it is connected by the King Fahd Causeway.
 The population is 1,588,670 as of 2024, of whom 739,736 (46.6% of the population) are Bahraini nationals, and 848,934 are expatriates (53.4% of the population).
 Bahrain spans some 760 square kilometres (290 sq mi) and is the third-smallest nation in Asia after Maldives and Singapore.
 The capital and largest city is Manama.

 The area that straddles the present-day territory of Bahrain was once the site of the ancient Dilmun civilisation.
 It has been famed since antiquity for its pearl fisheries, which were considered the best in the world into the 19th century.
 Bahrain was one of the earliest areas to be influenced by Islam, during the lifetime of Muhammad in 628.
 Following a period of Arab rule, Bahrain was ruled by the Portuguese Empire from 1521 until 1602, when they were expelled by Shah Abbas the Great of the Safavid Iran.
 In 1783, the Bani Utbah and allied tribes captured Bahrain from Nasr Al-Madhkur.
 It has since been ruled by the Al Khalifa royal family, with Ahmed al Fateh as Bahrain's first hakim.